tobimori/kirby-seo/README.md

 The plugin exposes the [`spatie/schema-org`](https://github.com/spatie/schema-org) package as site & page methods, with a global store you can access anywhere.

 By default, the `$page`s `WebSite` schema will be pre-filled with data from fields.
 You can override the data with the methods listed below.
+This can also be configured via the `generateSchema` option.

 #### `$page->schema($type)` / `$site->schema($type)`